tmtsoftware/csw/csw-contract/src/main/resources/README.md

 ## Change

-This is the base version - 3
+This is version 4 of CSW-contracts.